Written By Dan Evans, Founder Of Dog Coaching Academy

 The good news is that you can train your dog to have the same mindset as a service dog as well.

-The K9 Training Institute runs a free online dog training workshop that goes into extensive detail on the best practices and techniques to stop unwanted behaviors like jumping.
+Just to give you a little more insight, this free online dog training workshop goes into extensive detail on the best practices and techniques to stop unwanted behaviors like jumping by helping your dog develop the same level of calmness, obedience, and impulse control as service dogs.

 It’s presented by Dr. Alexa Diaz (one of the top service dog trainers in the U.S.) and Eric Presnall (host of the hit Animal Planet TV show “Who Let the Dogs Out”).